silnrsi/font-charis/source/graphite/README.txt

 This file describes the Graphite source files included with the Charis SIL font family.
 This information should be distributed along with the Charis SIL fonts and any derivative works.

-As a reminder: these source files are Copyright (c) 1997-2021 SIL International (http://www.sil.org/), with Reserved Font Names "Charis" and "SIL".
+These files are from the Charis SIL project (https://software.sil.org/charis/).
-This Font Software is licensed under the SIL Open Font License, Version 1.1.
+Copyright (c) 1997-2021 SIL International (http://www.sil.org/) with Reserved Font Names "Charis" and "SIL".
+This Font Software is licensed under the SIL Open Font License, Version 1.1 (http://scripts.sil.org/OFL).

 charis.gdl            - definition of glyphs and glyph classes; auto-generated from the font main.gdh              - bulk of Graphite rules and extra definitions to support them